PatriciaCaa/variant-calling-pipeline/README.md

 5. Convert SAM to BAM using SAMtools
 6. Sort and index BAM files
 7. Call variants using FreeBayes
+8. Annotate variants using Ensembl Variant Effect Predictor (VEP)
-8. Visualise candidate variants in IGV
+9. Visualise candidate variants in IGV

 ## Tools Used